 We have certain non-compliance with the PRC laws and regulations.
-Any enforcement action against us may adversely affect our business and reputation

-Our Group failed to apply for relevant construction permits before construction and obtain real estate certificates for five properties in our production facility and failed to make adequate social insurance and housing provident fund contributions for all our employees in accordance with certain legal and statutory requirements in the PRC during the Track Record Period.
-In respect of our failure to apply for the construction permits and to obtain the real estate certificates for our properties, pursuant to the relevant laws and regulations, the possible legal consequences include demolishing the relevant properties within a prescribed time limit, confiscating the income from the properties and payment of fine.
+Any enforcement action against us may adversely affect our business and reputation respect of our failure to apply for the construction permits and to obtain the real estate certificates for our properties, pursuant to the relevant laws and regulations, the possible legal consequences include demolishing the relevant properties within a prescribed time limit, confiscating the income from the properties and payment of fine.
 In respect of our failure to make adequate social insurance and housing provident fund contributions for all our employees, pursuant to the relevant laws and regulations, the possible legal consequences include payment of all outstanding contributions and fines and compulsory enforcement by the PRC court.
-For further details of the non-compliance incidents, please refer to the paragraph headed "Business - Legal compliance" in this prospectus.
+For further details of the non-compliance incident, please refer to the paragraph headed "Business - Legal compliance" in this document.
 If any of the government authorities takes enforcement action against us in relation to the non-compliance incidents, we may be ordered to pay fines and/or other penalties, which could adversely affect our business and reputation.